-This guidance includes example data and configuration files that can be used to create running Open GeoSpatial Consortium (OGC) Web Feature Services (WFS) that deliver data in GeoSciML.
+The guidance includes example data and configuration files that can be used to create running Open GeoSpatial Consortium (OGC) Web Feature Services (WFS) that deliver data in GeoSciML.
 This example illustrates aspects of service and data configuration that should help the reader to set up services using their own data.
+The example also shows how this can be simplified to deliver data conforming to the INSPIRE Geology theme schema.